 In Australia, ONLY registered dental practitioners are allowed to carry out teeth whitening procedures or supply bleaching gels where the gel concentration exceeds 6%.

 Custom-made bleaching trays are supplied along with the bleaching gel kit.
-The bleaching gel is placed in the trays and these are worn for a minimum of 1 hour/day over a few weeks until the desired result is achieved.
-The ACCC prohibits the supply of home bleach that contains more than 6% hydrogen peroxide or more than 18% carbamide peroxide.
-Hence, the bleaching gels supplied will not exceed these concentrations.
+The bleaching gel is placed in the trays and these are worn for a minimum of 1 hour/day over several weeks until the desired result is achieved.

 - Allows a measure of control on the degree of whitening.
 The longer one uses the bleaching system, the whiter the shade obtained.